minichdemo/CaesarCipherDecryptionTool/README.md

 # Build a Caesar Cipher Decryption Tool
-In the previous activities, you’ve seen that unencrypted data can be intercepted by hackers.
+Unencrypted data can be intercepted by corporate thieves.
 Encryption makes data more private but simple encryption is vulnerable to “Brute Force” attacks that use trial and error to crack secret messages.

 The [Caesar Cipher](https://learncryptography.com/classical-encryption/caesar-cipher) is one of the simplest forms of encryption.
 It is a substitution cipher where each letter in the original message (called the plaintext) is replaced with a letter corresponding to a certain number of letters up or down in the alphabet.
 Caesar Ciphers are especially vulnerable to "brute force" attacks that use trial and error to decode encrypted data.
 In this lab we will use Microsoft Excel to build a spreadsheet that we help us to use "brute force" to decrypt ("crack") secret messages that were encrypted with a Caesar Cipher.